nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Filtering by tag: `filter`

-Search and display contacts with tag matching the given keywords (case-insensitive).
+Searches and displays contacts with tag matching the given keywords (case-insensitive).

 **Format:**
 `filter [KEYWORDS]`